erzhu419/Graph-Singles-source-shortest-path-and-Minimum-Spanning-Tree/README.md

 operations can take atmost O(LogV) time.
 So overall complexity is O(ELogE + ELogV) time.
 The value of E can be atmost O(V2), so O(LogV) are O(LogE) same.
 Therefore, overall time complexity is O(ElogE) or O(ElogV).

+# Input format
+See the text file first two numbers represent the number of vertices and edges.The letter U stands for undirected graph(D for directed).From the second line list all edges and its weight(e.g.edge(A,B)and its weight.The last line is optional.If given,it represents the source node.